 [HC]²-Team

-Eva Baumann, Ph.D. is professor of communication science at the Department of Journalism and Communication Research at Hanover University of Music, Drama, and Media, Germany and head of the department's Hanover Center for Health Communication.
+Eva Baumann, Ph.D. h is professor of communication science at the Department of Journalism and Communication Research at Hanover University of Music, Drama and Media, Germany and head of the department's Hanover Center for Health Communication.
 In 2002 she earned her diploma in Media Management and in 2008 her Ph.D. in communication science in Hanover.
 Before she returned to Hanover in 2015, she was a postdoctoral researcher at the Münster University, held interim professorships at the University of Erfurt and the University of Munich and was a member of the Bielefeld School of Public Health at the University of Bielefeld.
-Her research interests focus on health and risk communication, particularly on information behaviors, on targeting and message strategies, and on framing health and social change.
-In her empirical research, she combines qualitative and quantitative research methods. » See also
+Her teaching and research focuses on health and risk communication, and she has been contributing to the development and establishment of this field of research in German-speaking countries for many years.
+In this context, she is involved in numerous inter- and transdisciplinary research collaborations and transfer activities, e.g. as a scientific advisor to the Federal Center for Health Education (BZgA) and the Lower Saxony Health Association.
+She is co-founder of the Health Communication Section of the German Society for Journalism and Communication Studies (DGPuK) and was a member of the DGPuK board for four years.
+She has been Vice President for Science at HMTMH since 2021. » See also

 Tanja Fisse, M.A. is a research assistant at the Department of Journalism and Communication Research (IJK) since December 2021.
 After completing her training as a digital and print media specialist, she studied media management at the IJK in her bachelor's and master's degrees.
 Following her studies, Tanja Fisse worked for three years at the Madsack Mediengruppe in Hanover, where she was most recently product manager at RedaktionsNetzwerk Deutschland.
 At [HC]², she is co-responsible for the project "Trust and patient-centered communication as factors of implant safety and implantological treatment success" as part of the collaborative research center "Safety-integrated and infection-reactive implants (SIIRI). » See also